vinsonchuong/gitaur/doc/gitaur-pkgbuild.md

 files that follow the directory structure:

 * `bin` containing only executables with no sub-directories
+* `lib` containing files referenced by the above executables
 * `help` text generated above by `clidoc`
 * `man` containing `*.1` man pages
 * `README.md`